Bumgarner sharp in latest spring start

 ''I'm not ever going to complain about an extra day,'' Bumgarner said.

 Bumgarner was in the lineup as the No. 9 hitter, but never got up to bat.
-He did, however, blow a 3-2 high fastball by the Padres' Allen Cordoba to end the second inning, then changed his route to the dugout to stop and have a chat with plate umpire Ben May, presumably about a pitched called a ball earlier in the at-bat.
+He did, however, blow a 3-2 high fastball by the Padres' Allen Cordoba to end the second inning, then changed his route to the dugout to stop and have a chat with plate umpire Ben May, presumably about a pitch called a ball earlier in the at-bat.

 The left-hander didn't comment on what was said.